python/cpython/Doc/library/os.rst

    - :const:`time.CLOCK_MONOTONIC`
    - :const:`time.CLOCK_BOOTTIME` (Since Linux 3.15)

-   If *clockid* is `time.CLOCK_REALTIME`, a settable system-wide real-time clock is used.
+   If *clockid* is :const:`time.CLOCK_REALTIME`, a settable system-wide real-time clock is used.
 If system clock is changed, timer setting need to be updated.
    To cancel timer when system clock is changed, see :const:`TFD_TIMER_CANCEL_ON_SET`.

-   If *clockid* is `time.CLOCK_MONOTONIC`, A nonsettable monotonically increasing clock is used.
+   If *clockid* is :const:`time.CLOCK_MONOTONIC`, A nonsettable monotonically increasing clock is used.
 Even if system clock is changed, timer setting will be not affected.

-   If *clockid* is `time.CLOCK_BOOTTIME`, same as `time.CLOCK_MONOTONIC` except it includes any time that the system is suspended.
+   If *clockid* is :const:`time.CLOCK_BOOTTIME`, same as :const:`time.CLOCK_MONOTONIC` except it includes any time that the system is suspended.

    The file descriptor's behaviour can be modified by specifying a *flags* value.
    Any of the following variables may used, combined using bitwise OR